self-assert/self-assert/README.md

 Contributions are welcome!
-Whether it's fixing bugs, improving documentation, or proposing new ideas aligned with the project's philosophy, feel free to get involved.
+Whether it's fixing bugs, improving documentation, or proposing new ideas aligned with the project's design principles, feel free to get involved.

 - [Contributors' Guide][contributing]
 - [Code of Conduct][coc]